notaryproject/specifications/specs/signature-specification.md

 This is an optional feature that provides a "best by use" time for the artifact, as defined by the signer.
 The Notary Project signature specification allows users to include an optional expiry time when they generate a signature.
 The expiry time is not set by default and requires explicit configuration by users at the time of signature generation.
 The artifact is considered expired when the current time is greater than or equal to expiry time, users performing verification can either configure their trust policies to fail the verification or even accept the artifact with expiry date in the past using policy.
 This is an advanced feature that allows implementing controls for user defined semantics like deprecation for older artifacts, or block older artifacts in a production environment.
 Users should only include an expiry time in the signed artifact after considering the behavior they expect for consumers of the artifact after it expires.
 Users can choose to consume an artifact even after the expiry time based on their specific needs.

-### Signature Portability
+### OCI Signature Portability

 Portability of signatures is associated with the portability of associated artifacts which are being signed.
-OCI artifacts are inherently location agnostic, artifacts can be pulled from and pushed to any OCI compliant registry to which a user has access.
+OCI artifacts are inherently registry agnostic, artifacts can be pulled from and pushed to any OCI compliant registry to which a user has access.
 The artifacts themselves can be classified as follow.

 1. *Public Artifacts* -  Artifacts that are distributed publicly for broad consumption.